THORACIC CORD COMPRESSION:

 Spinal Fusion:

-• Spinal fusion may be performed in conjunction with decompressive surgery to stabilize the spine and prevent future instability or deformity.
+- Surgeons may perform spinal fusion in conjunction with decompressive surgery to stabilize the spine and prevent future instability or deformity.

-• Fusion may be performed anteriorly (from the front), posteriorly (from the back), or both, depending on the surgical approach and the extent of spinal instability.
+- Surgeons may perform spinal fusion anteriorly (from the front), posteriorly (from the back), or both, depending on the surgical approach and the extent of spinal instability.

 Tumor Resection:

-• Depending on the tumor’s location and characteristics, surgery may be performed using minimally invasive spine surgery or open surgical approaches.
+- Depending on the tumor’s location and characteristics, surgeons may perform surgery using minimally invasive spine surgery or open surgical approaches.

 Spinal Cord Detethering: